-COURSE OBJECTIVE: We shall endeavor to trace the development of world civilization from the fall of Rome to the rise of Napoleon, a period of 1400 years.
+COURSE OBJECTIVE: We shall endeavor to trace the development of western civilization from the fall of Rome to the rise of Napoleon, a period of 1400 years.
 We shall discuss in detail the feudal and manorial structure of the Medieval, the rediscovery of the "ancients" and the artistic accomplishments of the Renaissance, the religious/political and social turmoil of the Reformation; the development of the modern state after 1648; and consider the English and French revolutions as a prelude to the Napoleonic era.
 We will also study intrinsic developments in Asia, Africa and the Western Hemisphere as well as their special relationships to the "Old World" after 1400.
-The general theme herein delineates how world cultures want from parochial to regional to global